Fall Swaps for a Healthier Season

 7. Hot Chocolate

-Though hot chocolate may be the quintessential cold weather drink, it can be a sneaky fall fat trap.
+Though hot chocolate may be the quintessential cold-weather drink, it can be a sneaky fall-fat trap.
 The problem with getting hot chocolate from your favorite coffee shop is that it comes with added syrup and whipped cream.
-While the cocoa powder mixes you make at home with water are typically 100 calories or less (the NESTLE Hot Cocoa Mix Rich Chocolate with Marshmallows is 80 calories per pack), when you factor in milk, syrup and whipped cream, the calorie count can seriously climb.
+While the cocoa powder mixes you make at home with water are typically 100 calories or less (the NESTLE Hot Cocoa Mix Rich Chocolate with Marshmallows is 80 calories per pack), when you factor in milk, syrup, and whipped cream, the calorie count can seriously climb.
 A 12-ounce (Tall) Hot Chocolate from Starbucks (with two percent milk and whipped cream) is 280 calories and 12 grams of fat.
-Stick to water and cocoa powder for a low calorie, no-fat option.
-We also have lightened up recipes, such as Peppermint White Hot Chocolate (188 calories), Almond Joy Hot Chocolate (83 calories) and Salted Caramel Hot Chocolate (136 calories).
+Stick to water and cocoa powder for a low-calorie, no-fat option.
+We also have lightened up recipes, such as Peppermint White Hot Chocolate (188 calories), Almond Joy Hot Chocolate (83 calories), and Salted Caramel Hot Chocolate (136 calories).
 Or, warm up while you slim down with one of these 6 Hot Drinks for Cool Weather.

 8. Comfort Foods

 From chicken pot pie to hearty stews and chili, it’s worth mentioning that a common fat trap come fall is a switch from fresh summer salads to heavier, more filling dishes.
 While the original full-fat versions of these foods pack in a ton of calories and fat, there are many ways to make them healthier.
-Consider a vegetarian chili or substitute your ground beef for lean turkey like we did in this hearty and delicious Turkey Chili Recipe.
-Or try some of our favorite cold weather soups.
+Consider a vegetarian chili or substitute your ground beef for lean turkey as we did in this hearty and delicious Turkey Chili Recipe.
+Or try some of our favorite cold-weather soups.
 If you’re on the Nutrisystem program, you can make this simple Spicy Pumpkin Soup using one of our popular Nutrisystem meals.
-With some simple changes you can still enjoy your favorite fall dishes and healthy fall meals for dinner or while watching the football game—but forgo the unnecessary fat and calories.
+With some simple changes you can still enjoy your favorite fall dishes and healthy fall meals for dinner or while watching the football game—but forgo the unnecessary fat and calories. contact us

 Looking to lose weight this autumn?
 Check out these easy ways to lose weight this fall and learn more about the Nutrisystem plan! >